Nutrition Facts for Chicken Thighs: Calories, Protein, Fat, and Cooking Methods

 For weight loss, chicken breasts are generally better due to their lower fat and calorie content.
 However, chicken thighs can still be part of a healthy diet, especially if you remove the skin and use healthy cooking methods.
 Thighs are also more flavorful and satisfying, which can help you stick to your diet.

-19. How much protein is in chicken thigh with skin?
+19. How much protein is in the chicken thigh with skin?

 A 100-gram serving of chicken thigh with skin contains about 22.3 grams of protein.
 This is slightly lower than a skinless chicken thigh due to the higher fat content in the skin.